matiasb/python-unidiff/README.rst

     >>> patch
     <PatchSet: [<PatchedFile: added_file>, <PatchedFile: modified_file>, <PatchedFile: removed_file>]>

-Notice the (optional) `encoding` parameter.
+Notice the (optional) :code:`encoding` parameter.
 If not specified, unicode input will be expected.
 Or alternatively:

 ::